Austin Ekeler Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Against the Broncos last week, Ekeler rushed 12 times for 31 yards.

-- Ekeler also put up 68 yards on six receptions and scored one receiving TD.
+- Ekeler added six catches for 68 yards and scored one receiving touchdown.

-- In his last three games, Ekeler has rushed for 125 yards (41.7 per game) on 34 carries with two touchdowns.
+- Over his last three games, Ekeler has taken 34 carries for 125 yards (41.7 per game) and two touchdowns.

 Ekeler's Los Angeles Teammates